About Minimal Pairs

 Here we can see the two different pronounciations of “tomato”.
 The digits following each vowel record the amount of stress put on that particular vowel when saying the word.

 The actual database contains over 130,000 words, which is far too many to be useful for our purposes.
 It also contains swear words, and other undesirable words.
 I filtered the dictionary using some random wordlist of the top 10,000 most common English words with rude words removed.
-I also strip the stresses off the vowels, and translate the arpabet phonemes into (roughly) equivalent IPA, which is more useful to Australians.
+I also strip the stresses off the vowels, and translate the arpabet phonemes into (roughly) equivalent IPA, which is more useful to Australian practitioners.

 Unfortunately, I can’t find a pronounciation dictionary for Australian or British English, and so there are many erroneous pairs, which would not be minimal pairs with Australian pronounciation, for example caught and lot.